EricWay1024/Homological-Algebra-Notes/ha/5-cc.typ

   If each $P_i$ is projective, then we call it a *projective resolution*.
   If $cA$ is $RMod$ or $ModR$ and each $P_i$ is a free module, then we call it a *free resolution*.

-  In the same way, we define *right resolutions* and *injective resolutions*, only reversing all the arrows.
+  In the same way, we define *right resolutions* and *injective resolutions* by reversing all the arrows.
 ]
 #proposition[
   $P_cx -> M$ is a resolution if and only if the following chain map $f: P_cx -> M[0]$